tetris245/ULTRAbc/README.md

   - xmenu for direct access to Extensions screen
 * Added support for the Lewd Crest lock (provided by Echo's items/clothes mod) to the lock and unlock commands
 * Updated the invisible command to include the extra slots added by Echo's items/clothes mod
-* Updated the ustatus and xstatus lscg commands
+* Updated the ustatus, xstatus lscg and xstatus thm commands
 * Optimised the import functions in wardrobe with support for the extra Echo's slots
 * Optimised the handling of UBC public messages